kevgo/cucumber-sort/README.md

 <a type="workspace/compare-files" have="laminated_2.feature"
 want="laminated_3.feature">

-Now if we sort the file, it keeps the original order.
+Now when _cucumber-sort_ formats the recipe for laminated dough, it does not change the content.

 ## Installation